parsiya/semgrep-rs/README.md

 ### The Special "all" Policy
 The crate automatically creates an special policy named `all`.
 This policy contains every rule in the rule index.
-If you have a policy named `all`, it will be overwritten by this.
-The `all` policy is useful when you want to throw the kitchen sink at the code.
+If you have a policy named `all`, it will be overwritten by this policy.
+The `all` policy is useful when you want to throw every rule at the code.

 ```rust
 let all_policy: Policy = custom_pi.get_policy("all").unwrap();